mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/administering-clusters/add-a-node/index.md

 ## Verify node type

-You can verify the node type by running these commands from the DC/OS CLI.
+You can verify the node type by running these commands from the DC/OS CLI. this is my stuff

 -   Run the following command to count the private agents.